Jessica Sertling Miller, Ph.D. (she/her/elle/la)

 Certified oral proficiency interview (OPI) rater/tester in French

-Miller, J. S. (forthcoming 2021).
+Miller, J. S. (2021).
 Diversifying the Curriculum: From Structural Changes to Classroom Lessons.
 In N. Meyer and E. Hoft-March (Eds).
 Teaching Diversity and Inclusion: Examples from a French-Speaking Classroom.
 Routledge.

 Miller, J. S. (2019).
 “Bienvenue à Marly-Gomont”.
 Allons au cinéma: Promoting French through film, Volume 3, handbook published by the AATF (American Association of Teachers of French), 179-186.